jmartinpizarro/vision-astar/README.md

 # Dataset #

-The dataset has been created from scratch, using a pen and different types of papers.
-Images are in constant resolution, using an Iphone SE 2020 for capturing the images.
+The dataset has been created from scratch, using a script.

 The grid can have a variable size, obstacles represented as `X`, an origin point represented as `O` and a goal point represented as `G`.